department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply/help.md

   - heading: More information about filing disability claims
     links:
     - url: /disability-benefits/apply/claim-types/fully-developed-claim/
-      title: Fastest Way to File a Claim
+      title: Fully Developed Claim
-      description: "File a fully developed claim—the fastest way to file a benefits claim."
+      description: "File a fully developed claim and get a faster decision on your disability benefits claim."
     - url: /disability-benefits/apply/
-      title: Application Process
+      title: Disability Benefits Application Process
-      description: Apply online now, or find out how to apply in person or get help from a trained professional.
+      description: "Apply online now, or find out how to apply in person, by mail, or with the help of a trained professional."
     - url: /disability-benefits/apply/claim-types/predischarge-claim/
       title: Pre-discharge Claim
-      description: "If you have a disability and you're currently in predischarge status, file a predischarge disability claim 180 to 90       days before you leave the military."
+      description: "If you have a disability and you’re currently in pre-discharge status, you can file a pre-discharge disability claim 180 to 90 days before you leave the military."
     - url: /disability-benefits/apply/one-year/
-      title: Postservice Claim
+      title: Disabilities That Appear Within 1 Year After Discharge
-      description: "If you have a disability related to military service that didn't appear until after you ended your service, file a         postservice claim."
+      description: "You might be able to get disability benefits if you have an illness that started within a year after you were discharged from service."
     - url: /disability-benefits/after-you-apply/date/
-      title: Effective Date of Claim
+      title: Effective Date of Disability
-      description: "Learn how VA figures out the effective date for disability claims."
+      description: "Learn how VA decides the date your disability benefits will start. "
 ---
 <div itemscope itemtype="http://schema.org/FAQPage">
 <div itemprop="description" class="va-introtext">